Setting Goals for the New Year

 I stopped doing New Year's resolutions because, like most people I either forgot about them, gave up on them, or didn't accomplish them within a few months and became discouraged.
 Usually because resolutions focus on what we don't want, what needs to be fixed, what's negative in our life.

 Last year I decided to add even more fun into the goal process and created a goals bingo card game.
 This way I place an actionable step into each square on the bingo card.
-When I complete that action, I mark it off (usualy with a transparent sticker).
-When I make a BINGO either horizontaly, diagonally, or vertically I reward myself with something fun.
+When I complete that action, I mark it off (usually with a transparent sticker).
+When I make a BINGO either horizontally, diagonally, or vertically I reward myself with something fun.
 It could be a trip to a hot spring, a sweet treat, a massage, etc.

-I am so happy to report that at the end of my first year doing this new goals process, I accomplished all of my goals.
+I am so happy to report that at the end of my first year doing these new goals process, I accomplished all of my goals.
 The fun I had along the way made it even better.

 The book I read lists 7 areas of your life to create goals around.
 I reduced that to 5.
 The original seven are: